-a) Tier 1 capital to total assets excluding intangible assets b) Impaired loans and past due (>90 days) loans to total loans
+a) Tier 1 capital to total assets excluding intangible assets

-(Q4 2012 - Q4 2013; percentages; individual institutions' interquartile range and median)
+(Q2 2013 - Q2 2014; percentages; individual institutions' interquartile range and median)

 Notes: The data presented above are subject to changes in the composition of the sample over time.
 The figures are subject to revision.